-- 8.16 With business case approval for the £40 million Phase 2 redevelopment of the hospital, planning permission was granted in November 2021, and construction work is expected to commence this Spring.
-The redevelopment includes a Specialist Palliative Care unit, a 24 bed 'Step Down' area as well as a Stroke and Rehabilitation ward and a Short Stay Paediatric Assessment Unit, and 7 inpatient beds.
-Other existing areas and wards will also be refurbished, reconfigured, and improved. - 8.17 Staff recruitment and retention continues to be addressed by North Cumbria Integrated Care NHS Foundation Trust, an issue further impacted by the effects of the pandemic.
+- 8.17 Staff recruitment and retention continues to be addressed by North Cumbria Integrated Care NHS Foundation Trust, an issue further impacted by the effects of the pandemic.
 International recruitment has been pursued by the Trust as one of the options to address historical staffing issues, alongside other local and national routes such as supporting other members of the workforce to train as associate and apprentice nurses.
-The trust expects to have 197 International nurses by the end of March working at both Cumberland and West Cumbria hospitals. - 8.18 With increasing demands on the health service and the movement towards a more comprehensive integrated approach, as reflected in the creation of the North East and North Cumbria Integrated Care System in 2019, healthcare providers will continue to work together to find new and innovative ways of delivering services, and achieving the best healthcare and health outcomes for communities.
+The trust expects to have 197 International nurses by the end of March working at both Cumberland and West Cumbria hospitals. - 8.18 With increasing demands on the health service and the movement towards a more comprehensive integrated approach, as reflected in the creation of the North East and North Cumbria Integrated Care System in 201912, healthcare providers will continue to work together to find new and innovative ways of delivering services and achieving the best healthcare and health outcomes for communities.